countermeasure/taask/README.rst

 These projects make Taask possible:

-`Taskwarrior <http://taskwarrior.org>`_: The command line task management tool which is the brains of Taask

 `Django <https://www.djangoproject.com>`_: The Python web-app framework which Taask's front-end is built with

-`Taskw <https://github.com/ralphbean/taskw>`_: A Python API which lets Django talk to Taskwarrior

 `Tablesorter <https://mottie.github.io/tablesorter>`_: A jQuery library which sorts and filters tables